AMSAT-NA/PacSatFSKBoard/NOTES.md

 # TODO

+Go through all the pins on the CPU and remove any unnecessary pull ups and pull downs in the HCG software to save some power.

 Think about how to make the board more resilient against overvoltage on the input.
 The TPS62A02AQDRLRQ1, TCAN1044ADDFRQ1, SN3257, MAX31331, and MAX4995 parts have a absolute maximum input voltage of